Arlington Disaster Relief Trials 2019

 The Essential Elements Challenges

-There are five essential element challenges (one) located at each checkpoint, including
+There are six essential element challenges located at checkpoints throughout the county, including

-- Water pick-up station; participants must supply their own water receptacles
+- Water pick-up and Drop-off station; participants must supply their own water receptacles.

 Emergency Preparedness Challenges

-Additional challenges will be located at three of the checkpoints, and can be completed additional points, including:
+Additional emergency preparedness challenges will be located checkpoints and can be completed for additional points.
+Potential preparedness challenges include:

-- Wound Packing – Successfully demonstrate the ability to pack a wound using correct techniques
+- Tourniquet Application – Successfully demonstrate the ability to apply a tourniquet.

-The top three finishers in each category will be awarded prizes.
-Points will be awarded for successfully completing the essential elements and emergency preparedness challenges, as well as per pound of emergency supplies transported back to the start.
+The top finishers in each category will be awarded prizes.
+Points will be awarded for successfully completing the essential elements and emergency preparedness challenges, as well as per pound of emergency supplies successfully transported.
 Bonus point will be awarded to participants who successfully complete all five checkpoints.

 Points will be distributed accordingly: